 Also Read: The Latest Statistics on Cyber Crime

 How does cyber insurance work?

 Cybersecurity insurance works the same way mainstream insurance works.
-The only difference is that this time the business will be insured against risks that threaten the organization’s IT systems.
+The only difference is that this time the business will be insured against risks that threaten the organization’s IT infrastructure.
 Such risks could be anything from natural disasters to dark web attacks and other types of network security threats including physical risks as long as they threaten the network.
-The insurance covers the financial loss a company would suffer in the event of a cyber attack.
+The insurance covers the financial loss a company would suffer in the event of a cyberattack.
 Most insurance companies that sell the traditional insurance products, such as commercial property and business insurance, are now offering cyber security policies.